Telehealth & Telemedicine Accreditation

 Please download our Telehealth Modules table here to identify which focus area(s) best applies to your organization.

-The team will address best practices in areas such as quality and coordination of care, access, safety, systems integrity and reliability, consumer protection and empowerment, and regulatory compliance in five key areas:
+The team will address best practices in areas such as healthcare quality and coordination, access, safety, systems integrity and reliability, consumer protection and empowerment, and regulatory compliance in five key areas:

 - Business Requirements